whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

         return 0;
     }
     ```
-## 5. 结语
+## 5. epilogue
-* 本文给出了三种获取 ipv6 地址的方法，均给出了完整的源程序；
+* This article provides three methods for getting ipv6 addresses, all of which provide complete source codes.
-* 本文对三种方法并没有展开讨论，以免文章冗长；
+* This article does not discuss the three methods in detail to avoid the article lengthy.
-* 仅就获取 ipv6 地址而言，前两种方法比较常用而且简单；
+* To get the ipv6 address, the first two methods are more common and simple.
-* 通常认为，用户程序与内核通讯有四种方法
+* Generally, there are four ways for user programs to communicate with the kernel
-    1. 系统调用
+    1. System call
-    2. 虚拟文件系统(/proc、/sys等)
+    2. Virtual file system (/proc, /sys, etc.)
     3. ioctl
     4. netlink
-* 本文所述的三个方法，正是使用了上述 2、3、4 三种方法；而获取 ipv6 地址，简单地使用系统调用无法实现。
+* The source codes in this article use the three methods 2, 3, and 4 above.
+There is no way to simply use a system call to get an ipv6 address.